YoGo9/unmapped-spotify-listens/README.md

 1. Enter your ListenBrainz username (or any username).
 2. Input your ListenBrainz API token.
-3. Optionally, specify how many recent listens to fetch (default is 100).
+3. Optionally, specify how many recent listens to fetch (default and the max is 1000).
 4. Click "Fetch Listens" to view unmapped listens and check or add them to the database via the provided links.